skrey/yellow-extensions/plugins/commandline/README.md

 How to execute commands?
 ------------------------
 Open a terminal window.
+Go to your Yellow installation.
 The following commands are available:

 **php yellow.php**
 Show available commands